 - 1. Make sure that oil and coolant levels have been checked before attempting to start the engine. - 2.
 Sit in your normal operating position and adjust the seat for your personal comfort.
 It is recommended that you wear your seat belt. - 3.
 Check for emergency/parking brake engagement: Pull the knob to set the brake. - 4.
-Place the transmission range selector in the "neutral" position, "N" on the gear quadrant.
+Place the transmission shift lever in the "neutral" (middle) position.